pamapa/callblocker/README.md

 "whocalled_us"        | http://whocalled.us            | Mostly USA and Canada (+1).
 Free, but needs login
 "tellows_de"          | http://tellows.de              | Not free

-Developer hint: The online check name e.g. "tellows_de" leds to the script name onlinecheck_tellows_de.py.
+Developer hint: The online check name e.g. "tellows_de" leds to the python script name onlinecheck_tellows_de.py.
+This allows easily to add additional scripts.

 ## <a name="onlineLookup"></a> Online lookup option
+This option selects the online lookup site to find out who is calling.
+The all options decides depending on the region code which site to use, as all sites only support a certain region.

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
 ""                    | No online lookup is done       |